bibiksh/python_algorithms/docs/source/index.rst

     Python Algorithms

-      written by sean base on following books
+      written by bibi  base on following books